 Portland State University, (PSU), endeavors to foster an atmosphere of honesty, respect and trust such that the pursuit of knowledge occurs within a framework of integrity.
 All members of the PSU community share responsibility in maintaining and building PSU's organizational climate of honesty, respect and trust.
 PSU understands that research integrity is an important foundation for building and maintaining a culture of respect among researchers, students and between academicians and the public.

-The PSU Research Misconduct Policy establishes how allegations or evidence of possible research misconduct are handled.
-(See policy below).
+The PSU Research Misconduct Policy (detailed below) establishes how allegations or evidence of possible research misconduct are handled.

+To report a possible research misconduct allegation, please contact ORI_Director@pdx.edu.
 The Director of Research Integrity is the individual designated by the institution as responsible for initially assessing allegations of research misconduct to determine if they fall within the definition of research misconduct as defined in the PSU policy and warrant an inquiry, overseeing inquiries and investigations and providing administrative support for these processes.
-The Research Integrity Officer is the VP of Research & Strategic Partnerships (VP-RSP) constituting the institutions responsible individual for all decisions and Research Misconduct processes.

 Research misconduct is defined in PSU policy as: